remance/Masendor/data/animation/action/readme.md

 "cancelable": can be cancel with other animation input beside forced animation "invincible": can not be damaged during animation "revert": run animation in revert frame
-"holdfront": weapon do damage during hold like spearwall and pikewall "power": start power version and deal no damage during hold "timing_": add hold and release timing mechanic (can work with power and block) that improve accuracy, require count time number and release time window (e.g., timing_1.5_2 for start perfect timing 1.5 second after hold and last for 2 seconds)
+"hold": weapon action can hold at the frame with "hold" property "holdfront": weapon do damage during hold like spearwall and pikewall "power": hold start power charging
+"timing_": add release timing mechanic for hold (can work with power and block) that improve accuracy, require count time number and release time window (e.g., timing_1.5_2 for start perfect timing 1.5 second after hold and last for 2 seconds)
 "block": use full defence from the weapon and deal no damage when hold "parry": animation count as blocking and attack with bonus during if got hit by attack "aoe": effect deal further aoe damage outside of sprite effect in distance, need distance number after "aoe" (e.g.,aoe10)